 North Carolina Rental Agreement

-A North Carolina rental agreement is a legal contract between a landlord and a tenant to rent a property.
-North Carolina landlord-tenant law governs these agreements.
+A North Carolina rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+North Carolina landlord-tenant law governs and regulates these agreements.

 North Carolina Rental Agreement Types